General Information FAQs

 - Allow students to take a course not offered at the local school district or charter school.

 - Provide courses for students who have schedules that prevent them from taking a course when it is offered.
 MOCAP offers “any time, any place” learning for Missouri students.

-- Present high quality instruction to students who are in alternative education settings
+- Provide high quality instruction to students who are in alternative education settings.

-- Provides equity across programs and schools in the quality of instruction
+- Provide equity across programs and schools in the quality of instruction.

 How are MOCAP classes structured?